 We have produced an information leaflet for parents and carers to explain how we work to safeguard the children in our care.
 This can be accessed by clicking on the link below:

 If you have any queries or concerns regarding the safety of a child either inside or outside of school, you can contact our designated safeguarding lead teacher who is Anthony Hutchings (Headteacher).
-In his absence, you can contact the nominated deputy Emma Bushe (Phase 1 Leader).
+In his absence, you can contact the nominated deputies Gemma Hunt (Deputy Headteacher) or Emma Bushe (Phase 1 Leader).

 Our safeguarding governor is Mr Simon Mahoney, who can be contacted via the school office.